Super Bowl 58 Betting Guide - How To Bet on the Super Bowl Legally

 Below is an updated list for states that don't have any laws against online gambling.

-FAQ's Related To Super Bowl Betting
+Legal Super Bowl Betting FAQs

-Yes.
 Once kickoff occurs and all the standard betting lines are closed, the game will move into live betting.
 For those who are not aware, live betting is when you place a wager during regulation or overtime of a sporting event.
 These types of lines are time sensitive and often feature higher payouts.